-In our opinion, the separate financial statements referred to above present fairly, in all material respects, the separate financial position of the Bank as of 31 December 2023 and of its separate financial performance and its separate cash flows for the year then ended, in accordance with the rules of preparation and presentation of the Banks' financial statements, basis of recognition and measurement issued by the Central bank of Egypt on 16 December 2008 as amended by the regulations issued on 26 February 2019 and in light of the prevailing Egyptian laws and regulations.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Abu Dhabi Islamic Bank - Egypt "S.A.E" as of 31 December 2024, and its financial performance and its cash flows for the financial year then ended in accordance with rules of preparation and presentation of the bank's financial statement.
+Basis of recognition and measurement issued by the Central Bank of Egypt on 16 December 2008 as amended by the regulation issued on 26 February 2019 and in light of the related Egyptian laws and regulations.